 Between July 2021-September 2021, a total of 55,907 new housing units were sold in the eight micro markets in India (59% YoY growth).

-In 2021-22, the commercial space is expected to record increasing investments.
-For instance, in October 2021, Chintels Group announced to invest Rs.
+In October 2021, Chintels Group announced to invest Rs.
 400 crore (US$ 53.47 million) to build a new commercial project in Gurugram, covering a 9.28 lakh square feet area.

 In October 2021, the RBI announced to keep benchmark interest rate unchanged at 4%, giving a major boost to the real estate sector in the country.
 The low home loan interest rates regime is expected to drive the housing demand and increase sales by 35-40% in the festive season in 2021.